V374R/DevOps-Task-1/README.md

     $sudo usermod -aG docker $Username

-4. Install python.
+** Install python.
    Ensure that Python is installed on your machine.
 If not, download and install the latest version of Python from the official Python website (https://www.python.org/).

-5. Install Virtualenv:
-   Virtualenv is a tool used to create isolated Python environments.
-You can install it using "pip":
+** Virtualenv is a tool used to create isolated Python environments, you can install it using "pip":

       $pip install virtualenv

   Step 1: Clone the Git Repository:
 -
-1. On the target machine, open a terminal or command prompt.
+** On the target machine, open a terminal or command prompt.

-2. Clone the Git repository containing the Flask application and Docker configurations.
+** Clone the Git repository containing the Flask application and Docker configurations.

-3. Change into the project directory using the following command:
+** Change into the project directory using the following commands:

       $sudo git clone https://github.com/V374R/DevOps-Task-1.git